Landmark (hotel and casino): Demolition

-At 5:37 a.m. on November 7, 1995, the Landmark tower was demolished through implosion.
+At 5:37 a.m. on November 7, 1995, the Landmark tower was demolished.
 An estimated 7,000 people arrived to witness the implosion.
-Upon detonation, the tower's northwest half was brought down, followed by the second half, which caved in on itself, followed by a black cloud of dust ascending 150 feet into the air.
+Its unique structural properties caused the tower to split in half vertically upon detonation; first, the tower's northwest half came down, followed by the second half, which caved in on itself.
+The implosion was followed by a black cloud of dust ascending 150 feet into the air.
 Most of the material from the demolished structure was to be recycled and used in other construction projects.
-The 31-story tower was the tallest reinforced concrete building ever demolished in North America, and the second tallest building in the world to be demolished.
+The 31-story tower was the tallest reinforced concrete building ever demolished in North America as of 1996, and the second tallest building in the world to be demolished at the time.
 Demolition and related expenses cost $3 million.
 Frank Wright, curator of the Nevada State Museum and Historical Society, said "I kind of hate to see it come down," stating that the Landmark tower still represented what the then-upcoming Stratosphere tower represented: "the biggest and the tallest."
 The property was to become occupied by 2,200 parking spaces, expected to be ready by March 1996.

 One of the Landmark's ground-level signs, with gold and blue cursive neon lettering, was restored by the Neon Museum and installed at the parking lot.
 As of 2017, the property contains 2,948 parking spaces for the Las Vegas Convention Center.
 In 2019, work was underway on an expansion of the convention center, to be built on the former sites of the Landmark and the nearby Riviera.
 The sign was removed from the site and temporarily put into storage by the Neon Museum.
 The convention center's West Hall expansion opened on the site in June 2021.